widefix/blog/_posts/2025-06-13-ruby-and-rails-upgrade-personal-experience.md

 ## Current stack of the project

-The project ran on Ruby 3.1.4 and Rails 6.1.7.6, with an upgrade target of Ruby 3.4.4 and Rails 7.2.
+The project ran on Ruby 3.1.4 and Rails 6.1.7.6.
+Upgrade targets to Ruby 3.4.4 and Rails 7.2.

 It’s a Rails monolith mainly serving as a GraphQL API backend.
 Originally full-stack, the frontend was moved to a separate React app, though some unused legacy controllers, views, helpers, and gems remain.